Why are tensions increasing between China and Taiwan? | DW | 07.10.2021

 Despite fears of an inadvertent military escalation between the two sides, the Taiwanese people appear not too worried about the situation.

 "China's provocations are obvious.
-It seems like your neighbor firing toward your backyard, I am not scared but feeling angry," Joyce Huang, a 36-year-old Taiwanese, said.
-She explained that the more fighter jets China sends, the more hostility Taiwanese people would feel.
+It seems like your neighbor firing toward your backyard — I am not scared but feeling angry," 36-year-old Joyce Huang told DW.
+She added that, the more fighter jets China sends, the more hostility Taiwanese people would feel.

 People in Taiwan have been used to China staging military exercises in the island's vicinity since Tsai Ing-wen took office in 2016.

 "It is a routine already.
 They usually deliver the 'performance' during big days.
-I am not scared because it happens too frequently," Huang told DW.
+I am not scared because it happens too frequently," Huang said.

-A middle-aged Taiwanese woman said that she hopes Taiwan and China can get along with each other peacefully.
-"We don't need to seek independence, just keep the status quo," she stressed.
+A middle-aged Taiwanese woman said she hoped that Taiwan and China would be able to get along with each other peacefully.
+"We don't need to seek independence, just keep the status quo," she said.